-Financial instrument Valuation technique used Significant unobservable inputs Inter-relationship between key unobservable inputs and fair value Financial assets Non-current amounts owing by subsidiaries Discounted cash flows method Discount rates (5.50% to 6.00%) The higher the discount rate, the lower the fair value of the assets would be.
+Financial instrument Valuation technique used Significant unobservable inputs Interrelationship between key unobservable inputs and fair value Financial assets Non-current amounts owing by subsidiaries Discounted cash flows method Discount rates (3.1% - 6.0%) The higher the discount rate, the lower the fair value of the assets would be.
+Financial liability Non-current amount owing to a corporate shareholder of a subsidiary Discounted cash flows method Discount rates (3.1%) The higher the discount rate, the lower the fair value of the liability would be.